beckswu/beckswu.github.io/_posts/2019-01-06-option-trading.markdown

 If raising interest rates increases the forward price, as it does for stocks, then... <br/>
 <span  style="background-color: #FFFF00">calls have positive rho values </span> <br/>
 <span  style="background-color: #FFFF00">puts have negative rho values </span> <br/>

+rho is the least important than delta, gamma, theta, vega

 #### Dividend Risk